spicelang/spice/README.md

 ```

 #### Re-build Spice
-To re-build Spice there is also a batch/shell script to help you with that.
+There is also a batch/shell script to rebuild Spice.
 Use the following command to run it:

 **Linux:** <br>
 ```sh